Lieutenant Stephen Gratzon

 For attorneys’ offices you will need to have a letter of authorization from your client allowing you to pick up the report on their behalf, if this cannot be obtained you will need to FOIL Request the report.
 HIPAA authorization forms are not accepted.

 Pursuant to Section 185.5 (b) of 8NYCRR, the Yonkers Police Department only has records dating back to 1980.
 All records prior to 1980 were destroyed.

 Pursuant to New York State Archives, Records Retention and Disposition Schedule MU-1, Law Enforcement: General 2. , all records between 1980-1986 have been destroyed.

 Specific information is required to search for reports.
 Reports cannot be looked up by name prior to 2011.
 You will need a specific date, time, and location in order for us locate the report.
 Records to be located from before 1996 will require a police incident number.

 The below form will need to be filled out to request archived reports.
 There is a $5.00 search fee per requested report which is non refundable and non transferable.
 Reports able to be located are $15.00 per report.Request for Archived Reports Form

 Letters/Certificates of Conduct

 The Records Unit issues Certificates of Conduct.
 Applications for Certificates of Conduct are accepted Monday-Friday from 9am to 2pm.
 Certificates of Conduct take approximately 5-7 business days to process.
-The requestor must apply in person and pick the certificate up in person once it is completed.
+These letters are a background check for the City of Yonkers ONLY.
+The requester must apply in person and pick the certificate up in person once it is completed.
+Completed Certificates of Conduct will be held by the Records Unit for 60 days after the date of application.
 The application is available below.
-These letters are a background check for the City of Yonkers only.
 In order to receive a Certificate of Conduct you must have:

 $30.00 fee for City of Yonkers Residents (Proof of Residency is required, a Valid Government Issued ID), Cash, Bank Check or Money Order accepted.